basarat/typescript-book/docs/why-typescript.md

 // Is foo a number or a string?
 ```
-The motivation is that if you do stuff like this, in the rest of your code you cannot be certain that `foo` is a `number` or a `string`.
+This type inference is well motivated.
+If you do stuff like this, in the rest of your code you cannot be certain that `foo` is a `number` or a `string`.
 Such issues turn up often in large multi-file code bases.
 We will deep dive into the type inference rules later.

 ### Types can be Explicit
 As we've mentioned before, TypeScript will infer as much as it can safely, however you can use annotations to: